-TRANSFER OF PRE-RECORDED COPY LICENSE: You may transfer the entire physical copy of pre-recorded Software and accompanying documentation on a permanent basis to another person as more as your test an occepte (including software or accompanying documentation, and the recipient agrees to the terms of this Agreement.
-Transfer of the pre-recorded copy license may require you to take specific steps, as set forth in the Software of accompanying documentation, and the recipient agrees to the terms of this Agreement or the pre-recorded copy license may require you to take specific steps, as set forth in the Software documentation.
-You may not transfer, set, lease, (leave, etc., or convert into convertible or that currency a your first all corners or your transfer set, leave, (leave, etc.) and the software is deleted or the form of the software is deleted or the pre-recorded copy is unavailable without a single-use serial code, are not transferable to another person under any circumstances, and Special Features may cease functioning if the original installation copy of the Software is deleted or the pre-recorded copy is unavailable to the user.
+TRANSFER OF PRE-RECORDED COPY LICENSE: You may transfer the entire physical copy of pre-recorded Software and accompanying documentation on a permanent basis to another person as long as you retain no copies (including archival or backup copies) of the Software, accompanying documentation, or any portion or component of the Software or accompanying documentation, and the recipient agrees to the terms of this Agreement.
+Transfer of the pre-recorded copy license may require you to take specific steps, as set forth in the Software documentation.
+You may not transfer, sell, lease, license, rent, or convertinto convertible virtual currency any Virtual Currency or Virtual Goods except as expressly set forth in this Agreement or with Licensor's prior written consent.
+Special Features, including content otherwise unavailable without a single-use serial code, are not transferrable to another person under any circumstances, and Special Features may cease functioning if the original installation copy of the Software is deleted or the pre-recorded copy is unavailable to the user.
 The Software is intended for private use only.
-NOTWITHSTANDING THE FOREGOING, YOU MAY NOT TRANSFERANT ANY PRE-RELESCE COPIES OF THE SOFTWARE.
+NOTWITHSTANDING THE FOREGOING, YOU MAY NOT TRANSFER ANY PRE-RELEASE COPIES OF THE SOFTWARE.

-TECHNICAL PROTECTIONS: The Software may include measures to control access to the Software, control access to certain features or content, prevent unauthorized copies, or otherwise attempt to prevent anyone from exceeding the lemited rights and discesses granted under the Agreement.
-Such measures may include incorporating licensagement, product activation, and other security technology in the Software and monitoring usage, including, but not limited to, time, date, access, or other controls, counters, serial numbers, and/or other security devices designed to prevent the mauthorized access, use, and copying of the Software, or any portions or components thereof, including any violations of this Agreement.
+TECHNICAL PROTECTIONS: The Software may include measures to control access to the Software, control access to certain features or content, prevent unauthorized copies, or otherwise attempt to prevent anyone from exceeding the limited rights and licenses granted under this Agreement.
+Such measures may include incorporating license management, product activation, and other security technology in the Software and monitoring usage, including, but not limited to, time, date, access, or other controls, counters, serial numbers, and/or other security devices designed to prevent the unauthorized access, use, and copying of the Software, or any portions or components thereof, including any violations of this Agreement.
 Licensor reserves the right to monitor use of the Software at any time.
-You may not interfer with such access control measures or attempt to disable or circumvent such security features, and if you do, the Software lings access to Special Features at one time.
-Additional terms and registration may be required to access online services as of the control of the Software in the software including the Agreement.
-Licensor Privacy Policy and or certain the software in the software including the Agreement.
-Licensor Privacy Policy and or certain the software in the software including the Agreement.
-Licensor Privacy Policy and or certain the software including the software inc
+You may not interfere with such access control measures or attempt to disable or circumvent such security features, and if you do, the Software may not function properly.
+If the Software permits access to Special Features, only one copy of the Software may access those Special Features at one time.
+Additional terms and registration may be required to access online services and to download Software updates and patches.
+Only Software subject to a valid license can be used to access online services, including downloading updates and patches.
+Licensor may limit, suspend, or terminate the license granted hereunder and access to the Software, including, but not limited to, any related services and products, on thirty days' notice, or immediately for any reason beyond the Company's reasonable control or if you breach any term of an agreement or policy governing the Software, including this Agreement, Licensor's Privacy Policy and/or Licensor's Terms of Service.